tecnobabble/vulnfeed_2_tenb/README.md

 ### Suggested operations
 * Run the script on a scheduled basis; daily is likely frequently enough.
 The script checks for and should not create duplicates.
+* Run the docker container with the `--rm` flag to auto delete the container after running.
 * If an advisory is released that specifies vulnerabilities that do not yet have published plugins, the script will check for and create a query when plugins do exist, as long as the advisory is still recent enough to be in the feed.
 * Run the script multiple times with different feeds specified to get multiple feeds into Tenable.sc.
 * Generated alerts currently will run on a weekly schedule, Mondays at 7 AM EST.